Dear Members,

 completeness of the accounting records and timely preparation of reliable financial

 disclosures.
-The Audit Committee ensures that all procedures are properly authorised,
+The Audit Committee ensures that all procedures are properly authorized,

 documented, described and monitored.
 The Company has in place technologically advanced